-District plans (including plan changes) and structure plans can only consider an alternative urban land release, or an alternative timing of that release, than that set out in the council-approved growth strategy or equivalent council strategies and plans provided that:
+District plans (including plan changes) and development area plans can only consider an alternative urban land release, or an alternative timing of that release, than that set out in the council-approved growth strategy or equivalent council strategies and plans provided that:

-- development proposals shall only be considered to be 'significant' for the purposes of UFD-P19 where the local authority determines that the proposal is consistent with the criteria in APP14; - 2. sufficient evidence is provided to allow the council to assess the development against the principles set out in APP11 and APP14; and - 3. where a council-approved growth strategy or equivalent council strategies and plans are not yet adopted, the district plan or structure plan proposal shall provide sufficient evidence, as far as practicable, to allow the local authority to determine the degree of consistency with the relevant criteria in APP14.
+- 1. The land is not highly productive land, or if it is highly productive land: - a.
+The urban zoning is required to provide sufficient development capacity to meet expected demand for housing and business land in the district; and - b.
+There are no other reasonably practical and feasible options for providing the required development capacity; and - c.
+The environmental, social, cultural and economic benefits of rezoning outweigh the long-term environmental, social, cultural and economic costs associated with the loss of highly productive land for land-based primary production, taking into account both tangible and intangible values. - development proposals shall only be considered to be 'significant' for the purposes of UFD-P19 where the local authority determines that the proposal is consistent with the criteria in APP14; - 3. sufficient evidence is provided to allow the council to assess the development against the principles set out in APP11 and APP14; and - 4. where a council-approved growth strategy or equivalent council strategies and plans are not yet adopted, the district plan or development area plan proposal shall provide sufficient evidence, as far as practicable, to allow the local authority to determine the degree of consistency with the relevant criteria in APP14.

-UFD-P19 - Being responsive to significant unintended and out-of-sequence growth within tier 3 local environments
+${\it UFD-P19-Being responsive\ to\ significant\ unintended\ and\ out-of-sequence\ growth\ within\ tier\ 3\ local\ environments}$